Zimbabwe's President Mugabe resigns

 - Prominent Zimbabwean opposition politician David Coltart tweeted: "We have removed a tyrant but not yet a tyranny"

+- Civil society group the Platform for Concerned Citizens called for dialogue between all political parties, which it said should lead to the formation of a national transitional authority

-Robert Mugabe has been in power since independence in 1980.
-Mr Mugabe has won elections, but over the past 15 years these have been marred by violence against political opponents.
+Robert Mugabe won elections during his 37 years in power, but over the past 15 years these were marred by violence against political opponents.

-He has presided over a deepening economic crisis in Zimbabwe, where people are on average 15% poorer now than they were in 1980.
+He presided over a deepening economic crisis in Zimbabwe, where people are on average 15% poorer now than they were in 1980.

+However, Mr Mugabe was not forced out after decades in power by a popular mass movement but rather as a result of political splits within his Zanu-PF party.

+The leader of the influential liberation war veterans - former allies of Mr Mugabe - said after the army takeover that Mr Mugabe was a "dictator", who "as he became old, surrendered his court to a gang of thieves around his wife".

 "I am the happiest person under the sun right now, because I always believed that Mugabe was going to step down in my lifetime and it has happened," human rights activist Linda Masarira told the BBC.